rsc2015/javascript-exercises/README.md

 ## See The Code Run

-I've created a JSFiddle for some of the following exercises to demostrate how each exercise runs:
+I've created a JSFiddle for the following exercises to demostrate how each exercise runs:

 * [Boy Bands & Vegetables Arrays](https://jsfiddle.net/jessawynne/rxxnx76o/ "Boy Bands & Vegetables on JSFiddle")
 * [Calculator](https://jsfiddle.net/jessawynne/4g3yggd7/ "Calculator")